SdeRodaHusman/SUPREME/Data/README.md

 ### 3. SUPREME - Excluding one input feature or plugin

-A version of the SUPREME dataset is provided where one input feature or plugin has been excluded, i.e. SUPREME$_no albedo$.
-This subset is useful for specific analyses or experiments that require variations in the input features.
+A version of the SUPREME dataset is provided where one input feature or plugin has been excluded, i.e.,  SUPREME<sub>only encoder</sub>, SUPREME<sub>only spotlighter</sub>,  SUPREME<sub>only physical activation</sub>, SUPREME<sub>no albedo</sub>, and SUPREME<sub>no elevation</sub>.
+These subsets are useful for specific analyses or experiments that require variations in the input features.